AedanMurphy/Udacity_projects-/weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+In this project I create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
+## Features

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+- The use of Node express
+- Fetch requests to Get and Post data from the API credentials
+- with an async function on the client side of the application to dynamically add inputted data with the use of InnerHTML DOM Properties

+# The project has:

+package.json file
+npm installed
+CORS and Bodyparser dependencies
+JS version: ES2015/ES6
+JS Standard: ESlint